aaronbloomfield/pdr/labs/lab10/index.md

 diff testfile.txt output.txt
 ```

 This encodes a sample text file, then decodes it.
-Both the original file (`testfile.txt`) and the final file (`output.txt`) should be the same, which is what the `diff` command does.
-Note that, if there are no differences between the two files, then `diff` does not print any output.
+Both the original file (`testfile.txt`) and the final file (`output.txt`) should be the same, which is what the `diff` command checks.
+If there are no differences between the two files, then `diff` will not print any output.